 Can you breastfeed with implants?

 Yes, it is possible to breastfeed with implants but breast implants can affect a mother’s capacity to produce a full milk supply.
 Whether a mother will have a full or only a partial milk supply depends on;

 - the type of surgery involved and the amount of damage to nerves or breast tissue

 - whether there is any scarring in the milk ducts, and

-As with all women, breastfeeding success also depends on having the correct information about good latch, positioning and breastfeeding management.
+As with every breastfeeding experience, success also depends on having the correct information about good latch, positioning and breastfeeding management.
 Knowing how to make more breast milk and wanting to succeed are also important.

 all women who have had augmentation surgery face the possibility of compromising maximum milk volume not only from the site of the incision but also from nerve disruption and pressure from the implant on breast structures